-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report-No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report No.: 936/21209919/A

-Figure 21 to Figure 24 present the course of the PM-concentrations at the field test sites (recorded by the reference methods).
+Figure 21 to Figure 24 present the course of the PM-concentrations at the field test sites (recorded by the reference equipment).

-Figure 21: PM{2.5} concentration (reference) at the site "Teddington, Summer"
+Figure 21: PM2.5 concentration (reference) at the site "Teddington, Summer"

-Figure 22: PM{2.5} concentration (reference) at the site "Cologne, Winter"
+Figure 22: PM2.5 concentration (reference) at the site "Cologne, Winter"

-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5 Report-No.: 936/21209919/A

-Figure 23: PM{2.5} concentration (reference) at the site "Bornheim, Summer"
+Figure 23: PM2.5 concentration (reference) at the site "Bornheim, Summer"

-Figure 24: PM{2.5} concentration (reference) at the site "Teddington, Winter"
+Figure 24: PM2.5 concentration (reference) at the site "Teddington, Winter"

-The following pictures show the measuring container at the field test sites in Teddington, Cologne (parking lot) and Bornheim (motorway parking lot).
+The following figures show the measuring container at the field test sites in Teddington, Cologne (parking lot) and Bornheim (motorway parking lot).

-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report-No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report No.: 936/21209919/A